 Ironmongery: List here items supplied as part of the assembly.
 Specify items to be supplied from other sources in section P21, in a schedule, or on drawings.

-Other requirements: Use this item to specify, e.g. vision panels, personnel doors.
+See also general guidance 6.1.3.
+Other requirements: Use this item to specify, e.g. jamb kits (architraves specified separately), etc.